Following God, Across Time

 Still, we are made in the image of God so there are elements of God's character in us.
 For instance, we all have a sense of justice.
 That would not make any sense if we had nothing but selfishness in us.
 When we are wronged, why should we perceive it as injustice instead of just selfish dissatisfaction?
 This shows that we inherently intuit values beyond our own selves.
 Why do humans show altruism and kindness?
 It shows that we can see practical beauty in unselfishness.

-Because the nature of God and humans has been consistent through history, it always has been God who starts reconciliation (Romans 5:8-10).
+Because the nature of God and of humanity has been consistent through history, it always has been God who starts reconciliation (Romans 5:8-10).
 Then because God has made us in his image, we have had the option to respond.

 The Nature of God